NTLDR is Missing

 Seriously corrupted version of Windows 2000 or Windows XP

-If you have tried each of the above recommendations that apply to your situation and you continue to experience this issue it is possible you may have a seriously corrupted version of Microsoft Windows.
-Therefore we would recommend you reinstall Microsoft Windows 2000 and Windows XP.
+If you have tried each of the above recommendations that apply to your situation and you continue to experience this issue there may be a serious corruption with Microsoft Windows.
+Therefore we would recommend reinstalling Microsoft Windows.

 If you are encountering this issue during your setup you may want to completely erase your computer hard drive and all of its existing data and then install Microsoft Windows.